-To ensure the process is manageable, we are reviewing the profession-specific standards in stages.
-At the start of each review, we contact each of the professional bodies for the relevant professions and ask for their suggestions on any changes that they consider necessary.
-We carefully consider their suggestions and map each of them against the generic standards to decide whether they are necessary.
+To ensure that this process is manageable, we have reviewed the profession-specific standards in stages, staggering the professions over a period of time.
+At the start of each review, we map the profession-specific standards against the new generic standards.
+We contact the professional bodies for the relevant professions and ask for their suggestions on any changes that they consider necessary.
+We then carefully consider their suggestions and seek further professional input if necessary.
+A breakdown of the review process and the status of the current review are appended to this paper.